-In the Dec-POMDP literature, early approaches introduced the idea of transition and reward independence as forms of simplified interactions [26].
-Further examples of models with sparse interactions include interaction-driven Markov games (IDMGs) [5,17], distributed POMDPs with coordination locales [7], transition-decoupled POMDPs [6], factored Dec-POMDPs [4], and models relying on event-driven interactions [3,27].
+In the Dec-POMDP literature, early approaches introduced the idea of transition and reward independence as forms of simplified interactions [3].
+Further examples of models with sparse interactions include interaction-driven Markov games [11,21], distributed POMDPs with coordination locales [23], transition-decoupled POMDPs [24], factored Dec-POMDPs [16], and models relying on event-driven interactions [2].

-Our representation is closest to IDMGs [5], which leverage independence between different agents in a Dec-POMDP to decouple the decision process in significant portions of the joint state-space.
-In those situations in which agents interact, IDMGs rely on communication to bring down the the computational complexity of the joint decision process.
-The use of communication to overcome partial observability sets this approach apart from other approaches that also exploit local interactions.
-However, communication is assumed to always take place and to be error-free [5].
-In our case, we add explicit query actions to the agents action repertoires, enabling them to ask another agent's state, under environment-specific constraints.
+Our representation is closest to interaction-driven Markov games (IDMGs) [11, 21].
+This model leverages the independence between the different agents in a Dec-POMDP to decouple the decision process in significant portions of the joint state-space.
+In those situations in which the agents interact, IDMGs rely on communication to bring down the the computational complexity of the joint decision process.
+The use of communication to overcome partial observability differentiates this approach from other approaches that also exploit local interactions among the agents.
+However, communication is assumed to always take place and to be error-free [21].
+In our case, we add explicit query actions to each agent's action repertoire, enabling it to query another agent's state, subject to certain constraints.
 For instance, two robots may only be able to share information when they are physically close.
-We further assume that communication is not error-free and comes at a cost that must be considered.
+Furthermore, we assume that communication is subject to errors and comes at a cost that must be considered.

-Explicit communication in multiagent planning was already addressed in [18], where the proposed Com-MTDP model allows agents to explicitly reason about communication in Dec-POMDP scenarios.
+Explicit communication in multiagent planning was already addressed in [17], where the proposed Com-MTDP model allows agents to explicitly reason about communication in Dec-POMDP scenarios.
 However, being a generalization of Dec-POMDPs, it shares the discouraging computational complexity of the latter model.
-The actual process of communication has been investigated in [28].
-Roth et al. [11] propose to exploit a factored Dec-MDP model and policy representation, in which agents query other agents' local states when this knowledge is required for choosing their local actions.
+The actual process of communication has been investigated in [8].
+Roth et al. [18] propose to exploit a factored Dec-MDP model and policy representation, in which agents query other agents' local states when this knowledge is required for choosing their local actions.
 Although this work already seeks to optimize communication, this optimization is conducted parallel with the underlying decision process.
 Therefore, the cost of communication does not directly translate in the agent's task performance, as in our proposed approach, rendering the tradeoff between communication costs and benefits unclear.
-Another closely related work is that of Wu et al. [14] where communication is used as a means to decrease the planning complexity in Dec-POMDP models.
+Another closely related work is that of Wu et al. [26] where communication is used as a means to decrease the planning complexity in Dec-POMDP models.
 Like in our proposed approach, this work considers that communication may not always be available.
 However, unlike our approach, this work does not consider explicitly optimization of communication.
-Finally, Mostafa and Lesser [16] do optimize communication, while considering the presence of communication limitations.
+Finally, Mostafa and Lesser [13] do optimize communication, while considering the presence of communication limitations.
 However, this optimization is also conducted parallel with the underlying decision process, without directly impacting in the agent's task performance.
 Also, none of the aforementioned methods considers noisy communication channels.